hailelagi/hailelagi.com/content/hacks/thumbelina.md

 ```

-Now things get interesting, because the magic of the BEAM is really in distributed networking we can try to be even more clever, say we send over our `destination` as the pid of a process on a remote server -- this seems possible because elixir/erlang has location transparency of pids/processes.
-However allowing the resolving of pids with networked references violates this exact principle, however it's entirely possible to rebroadcast the result of this operation in a genserver.
+The magic of the BEAM is really in easy distributed networking, say we try to send over our `destination` as the pid of a process on a remote server -- this seems possible because elixir/erlang has [location transparency of pids/processes](https://livebook.manning.com/book/erlang-and-otp-in-action/chapter-8/).
+However the NIF ABI is tightly coupled to the internals of the host's runtime and behaviour and therefore only allows `LocalPid`.
+However it's entirely possible to rebroadcast the result of this operation in a genserver.

 ```elixir
 GenServer.start_link(__MODULE__, [], name: {:global, __MODULE__})
 ```

-However, you can see how this idea can be expanded on, perhaps you want to model this in a
+This idea can perhaps be expanded on, maybe you want to model this in a
 producer-consumer pipeline? using GenStage?

 ```